nmenant/iControl_LX_Lab/docs/class4/module4/module4.rst

   * Task 1 - create a new RPM for the updated iControl LX extension
   * Task 2 - Retrieving your iControl LX package

-Lab 4.4 - Install our iControl LX RPM on BIG-IP
+Lab 4.4 - Install our iControl LX RPM

   * Task 1 - Review the installed iControl LX packages
   * Task 2 - Install our RPM